-Resource Utilization procedures:
+Resource Utilization Procedures

-- All material taken from the LMC must be checked out at the circulation desk.
-In order to check out material an ID card will be scanned.
-Students are cautioned not to check out materials for others, as the person checking out the materials is held responsible for loss, damage, late fees, etc. - Fiction and non-fiction books may be checked out for two weeks and may be renewed for two additional weeks. - Students may request that a book be reserved for them. - When returning books, place them in the book return box at the front desk. - The LMC staff requests that materials which are used only in the LMC not be returned to the shelves, but should be left on the tables or designated carts.
+- All materials taken from the LDC must be checked out at the circulation desk.
+To check out materials, the student will need to use their lunch number.. - Students are cautioned not to check out materials for others, as the person checking out the material is held responsible for loss, damage, late fees, etc. - Fiction and non-fiction books may be checked out for two weeks and may be renewed once if necessary. - Students may request that a book be placed on reserve. - Books to be returned should be placed in the return slot in the circulation desk. - Materials that are used in the LDC should be left on tables or on shelving units.
+Please do not reshelve. - A permission form signed by a parent guardian must be on file for any student wishing to check out audiobooks

-Overdue or Lost Materials:
+• Overdue or Lost Materials